Ed94/gencpp/Readme.md

 An attempt at simple staged metaprogramming for c/c++.

+This library is intended for small-to midsize projects that want rapid complation times. for fast debugging.

+## Notes

 This project is not minimum feature complete yet.
 Version 1 will have c and a subset of c++ features available to it.

+I will generate with this library a C99 or 11 variant when Version 1 is complete.
+A single-header version will also be genrated.

 ## How it works